M-uch/IAC_RISCV32I_Team_23/F1_Test/README.md

 $ ./doit.sh
 ```

 **Verilator warnings may occur, this is due to some partially unused inputs in the CPU.
-Please configure verilator to bypass these warnings, otherwise the script will exit due to these warnings**
+This should not impact the test in any way.**

 3. When the program begins, pressing VBuddy's rotary encoder button will initiate the F1 light sequence once.
 The light sequence can be run many times, and each instance will have a random turnoff delay when all LEDs are on.